 When you’re ready to renew your permit, please get in touch and we can get the process started.

 Do I need a risk assessment?

-Yes all Scout Activities including nights away and adventurous activities require a written risk assessment POR 9.4
+Yes all Scout Activities including nights away and adventurous activities require a written risk assessment, as per POR 9.1

 For more support on writing a risk assessment check out the Scouts website.